tripledio/tripledio.github.io/_posts/2019-04-09-event-storming-a-restaurant.md

 #### The problem scope

 With this little reference story as background, we are going to map out how a restaurant should operate in order to support the above scenario.
 There are many different actors in the restaurant.
 More than the one's Alice and Bob came in contact with.
 The inner workings of the kitchen, how the bill was composed, to name a few.
-We also need to remember that Alice and Bob where hopefully not the only customers inside the restaurants.
+We also need to remember that Alice and Bob were hopefully not the only customers inside the restaurants.
 So we need a solution that scales, in which we can serve multiple customers, independent of each other.

 ### The restaurant event flow